 The doctoral thesis defence is the equivalent of the UK viva voce examination.
 You will be assessed by an examination committee attended by reviewers and your doctorial supervisor.

 This assessment is a public defence – it is announced with a research summary and reviews and attendance is open to everybody.
 You will present your research to the audience and face questions from reviewers and members of the public audience.

-Tuition fees are not charged for doctoral study in Poland.
-Instead, all PhD students recieve a scholarship.
+Tuition fees are not charged for doctoral study.
+Instead, all PhD students recieve a scholarship in Poland.
 These are calculated in relation to the salary of a professor.

 The amount of scholarship recieved will depend on where you are in your studies.
 Before the mid-term evaluation (conducted half way through your studies) you will recieve a minimum of 37% of a professor's salary.
 After passing the evaluation, the scholarship will increase to 57%.
 Some universities will also offer extra financial insentives to high performing students.

-Doctoral students in Poland are able to receive several forms of additional financial support to fund your studies.
-The awarding of further funding is usually based upon merit and / or financial need.
+Doctoral students are able to receive several forms of additional financial support to fund their studies.
+In Poland additional PhD funding is usually based upon merit and / or financial need.